-She has a 33 ACT and 4.5 GPA and IB and yet once the decisions came in, Sophia saw rejection and a whole lot of waitlists.
+She has a 33 ACT and 4.5 GPA and IB and yet once the decisions came in, Sofia saw rejection and a whole lot of waitlists.
 But if colleges are looking for talent, for kids with true originality and a real passion in their lives, they missed by a mile with her.

 With her finger on the pulse of her generation, she and her friends-in-rejection spin a tune explaining the gauntlet their generation has run.
 All of our teens need to hear this.